svvoii/postgresql_django_docker/README.md

 - `make up` - to start the project (runs all services).
 - `make up-db` - to start the project with the database only.
 - `make down` - to stop the project (removes all containers).
-- `make run` - to run the command into the container (helps to debug if the container exists).
 - `make rmi` - to remove all images.
 - `make ls` - to list all images and containers.
 - `make clean` - to clean all (stop the project, remove all containers and images).